ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 #### 22).
 REST Api.
 How to create REST API?

+🎮 You can implement a matchmaking service using REST APIs or SignalR to find and assign players to games based on their skills, region, or preferences.

 - [How To Build a RESTful API with ASP.NET Core](https://medium.com/net-core/how-to-build-a-restful-api-with-asp-net-core-fb7dd8d3e5e3)

 - [Create rest API in .Net Core](https://medium.com/@sagarkumar2499/create-rest-api-in-net-core-b2aed00416fd)